dirigeants/klasa/guides/Other Subjects/TextPrompt.md

 > It is highly recommended to include a short time interval especially for bigger bots as the more listeners you have open by various users, it may affect your bot's performance a lot.

-Now that we have our {@link TextPrompt} initialized, we can go ahead and run the prompt.
+Now that we have our {@link TextPrompt} initialized, we can run the prompt.
 We pass in a string asking the user a question to respond to.
 In this case, we are asking the user `Who is your favorite?`.
 Since running a {@link TextPrompt} returns a Promise of an Array, we destructure that array using [Destructuring Assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).

 ```javascript
     const [response] = await yesOrNoPrompt.run('Yes or No?');